 Widely accredited as being the best defensive midfielder in the world right now, and certainly among the best in the modern era, N’Golo Kanté continues to utilise his 5’6’’ frame and seemingly bottomless tank to guard the Chelsea backline and cut out opposition attacks.

-Somewhat worryingly for the winner of the Premier League, Champions League, Europa League, FA Cup, UEFA Supercup, and World Cup, manager Thomas Tuchel habitually subbed Kanté out at half-time or the hour-mark throughout the early season.
+Somewhat worryingly for the winner of the Premier League, Champions League, Europa League, FA Cup, UEFA Supercup, and World Cup, manager Thomas Tuchel habitually subbed Kanté out at half-time or the hour-mark throughout the early season of 2020/21 campaign.

-FIFA 22 finally gave the diminutive Frenchman a worthy overall rating of 90, which should see him used more for the in-game Chelsea than in real life.
+FIFA 23 have given the diminutive Frenchman a worthy overall rating of 89, which should see him used more for the in-game Chelsea than in real life.
 So, don’t expect his key attributes in movement and mentality to dip much, and for the Blues to, more often than not, tie him down to a new deal before he can become a contract expiry signing.

 Mohamed Salah, Liverpool (RW)

-With 131 goals and 49 assists in 210 games to date, it seems like a given that Mohamed Salah will go down as one of Liverpool’s greatest players of the Premier League era.
-Now in his prime at 29-years-old, there may be more yet to come from the Egyptian in the remaining two years of his contract.
+With 159 goals and 66 assists in 261 games to date, it seems like a given that Mohamed Salah will go down as one of Liverpool’s greatest players of the Premier League era.
+Now in his prime at 30-years-old, there may be more yet to come from the Egyptian in the remaining two years of his contract.